himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 #### pass generate

-In addition to inserting existing passwords, pass can also *generate* new ones using `pass generate`.
-Simply provide the password path, and optionally the length of the password.
-Pass will then generate a random password, spit it out on screen, and insert the entry to the password store.
+In addition to inserting existing passwords, pass can also *generate new* ones using `pass generate`.
+Just provide the password path, and optionally the length of the password.
+Pass will then generate a random password, spit it out on screen, and insert the entry to the password-store.

 ```
 pass generate Shopping/SomeFakeStore/ryan 35